How Agencies can Draw Maximum Benefits from Outsourcing Projects

 - Onshoring and nearshoring has negative cost implications, especially for U.S. based companies.

-- Offshoring is the only rational means of meeting the skills gap that exists in the U.S. in the sphere of digital capacities.
+- Offshore outsourcing is the only rational means of meeting the skills gap that exists in the U.S. in the sphere of digital capacities.

 There are different models of the client-vendor relationship in outsourcing.
 It is important to choose the model that best suits your purpose.

 If you have a short-term need for just one simple, fixed-time project, this model may suit your needs best.
-In this model, your outsourcing partner handles most of the responsibilities.
+In this model of outsourcing, your outsourcing provider handles most of the responsibilities.
 The contract is on the basis of fixed deliverables for a fixed price within a fixed timeline.

 - You get rid of most of the responsibilities